How it works

 - death certificates or other documents

-You can also get up to £700 for any other funeral expenses, such as funeral director’s fees, flowers or the coffin.
+You can also get money for any other funeral expenses, such as funeral director’s fees, flowers or the coffin.
 You can get up to:

 The payment will not usually cover all of the costs of the funeral.